 - basic medical

-- Bike rental with Surly Cross, Trek 520
+- Bike rental including Surly Cross, Trek 520

 WHAT NOT INCLUDING